Friday, February 2, 2018

 About halfway through my first film project as a director I felt like I was getting the hang of it.
 By the end of that production I had to admit that I enjoyed directing.

-So instead of being up to my eyeballs in fake blood and silicone, I spent nine months promoting and touring with “The Family Way: Coming Home” on the festival circuit.
+Then in 2017 I directed "the Family Way: Coming Home".
+I spent nine months promoting and touring with it on the festival circuit.
 Given how often I’d been kicked in the teeth with reviews on my past work, I was very surprised at how well my latest film was received.
 One big lesson I learned was that you should always have a speech prepared when you are in attendance at a festival and your film is nominated for an award.
-I’m sure everyone has seen the photos and videos floating around that should all be captioned “Shiva gets caught off-guard and fumbles her way through public speaking.”
+I’m sure everyone has seen the photos and videos floating around that should all be captioned “Shiva gets caught off-guard and fumbles her way through public speaking.” during the 2018 Macabre Faire in New York.

 I’m very glad that I did a festival tour.
 I attended some very memorable ones and met a lot of fantastic people who are very much in favor of female directors.
 I got a lot of encouragement and some great advice on moving forward.
 Now I’m working on my sixth and (hopefully) seventh projects in hopes of having the opportunity to do it all again.